 Wenham Chairman Molly Martins said Hamilton is required by its bylaws to hold fall Town Meeting on the third Saturday of October and she has received comments about whether Wenham should meet on the same day too.
 Martins said that most of the commentary focused on moving spring Town Meeting up earlier to April to accommodate spring sports schedules.

 If Wenham decides there is enough support for meetings on the same day, Hamilton will hold its meeting beginning at 9 a.m. and Wenham could possibly hold its meeting at 1 p.m.

-Martins said top priorities for Wenham include the War Memorial and the Pay as You Throw trash fee program.
-Other potential pressing issues include approving spending for repairs at Iron Rail and decisions regarding negotiations for soccer fields with the Hamilton-Wenham Youth Soccer Association.
+Martins said top priorities for Wenham include the and the .
+Other potential pressing issues include approving spending for repairs at Iron Rail and decisions regarding negotiations for with the Hamilton-Wenham Youth Soccer Association.

 Currently, Hamilton selectmen have the authority to move forward with pay-as-you-throw without voting, although Scuteri and other Hamilton selectmen echoed the sentiment at last week’s joint meeting that public input at Town Meeting would be beneficial to finalizing the details and gaining buy-in for the program.